DragosPopse/mani/README.md

 # mani
 Mani is an odin-to-lua exporter that generates Lua C API bindings for your odin source files.
+This project is WIP, and doesn't have many features yet.
+The attributes API is subject to considerable amount of changes

 ```odin
 package main